Overview - What are base modifications and why are they important?

 Analysis of common epigenetic methylation is based on indirect detection of DNA methylation through bisulfite sequencing.
 Some of the limitations inherent to bisulfite-based techniques include poor data quality from incomplete bisulfite conversion or from DNA degradation during bisulfite treatment, as well as the inability to discriminate between 5mC and 5hmC.

-Base modification detection with PacBio’s SMRT technology involves analysis of polymerase kinetics during sequencing.
+Base modification detection with Nanopore technology involves analysis of polymerase kinetics during sequencing.
 When a polymerase encounters a base modification, the enzyme is slower to incorporate the nucleotide on the complimentary strand.
-This slowdown is detected computationally as a longer interpulse duration (IPD).
-The resulting IPDs are compared to a control, and an “IPD ratio” is calculated to pinpoint the modified nucleotides as well as the modifications in the sequenced genome.
+This slowdown is detected computationally and compared to a control.
+Subsequently, the modified nucleotides as well as the modifications in the sequenced genome can be pinpointed.

-Did you know that we at Eurofins Genomics offer broad range of next generation sequencing products, such as the INVIEW Human Exome?
+Did you know that we at Eurofins Genomics offer broad range of next-generation sequencing solutions, such as the INVIEW Exome?